MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-rollup.md

 ### Rollup Tasks Remaining Work to User Stories

-The following queries show how to roll up **Remaining Work** assigned to child Tasks to User Stories in the hierarchy.
+The following queries show how to rollup **Remaining Work** assigned to child Tasks to User Stories in the hierarchy.
 These queries assume that Tasks are assigned as children of a User Story in the specified **Area Path**.

 #### [Power BI](#tab/powerbi/)